 E-mail Tab

-a.
-Allow users to enter an e-mail address - This option allows the user to manually type in an e-mail address.
+A. Allow users to enter an e-mail address - Select this option to allow the User to manually type in an e-mail address.
+This option is selected by default.

 GPS Region